East, west, hame’s best

 The residing insult is how much my country’s elected senators are regarded as common caretakers, guardians of Scotland on behalf of Westminster politicians, sadly a view held by some of our own in Holyrood.

 What hope is there for our children’s happiness, and the lives of our children’s children unless we close ranks?
 Will they be forced to leave their homeland in search of work?

 So many of my relatives were forced to flee to far off places, paid to leave, to Australia’s corners, to Nova Scotia’s bleak coastline, to Africa’s interior, aye, and even to Paisley.
 (I spent three years there as a youth.
 I can think of worse places to die than Paisley, but not many.)
 Whatever life our forefathers created far from home their hearts remained in Scotland.
 You can see it in the letters, and in the ‘wee bit of Scotland’ they recreated.
-Though few returned their children did.

 The quality of light

 What is it about this rain-soaked, corbie choked, drystane and fanked field of dreams?

 Is it the painterly quality of light?
 There is something unique, iridescent about the north-west light that visits no other land.
 Sit outside a slate roof cottage in North Uist at midnight and marvel at the pearlescent water before you, fingers of land and inlets black in silhouette.
 Raise your eyes to the heavens as far north as you can travel and the awe-inspiring shifting flashes of the Aurora Borealis would have men believe a superior being watches over us.
 It is not Westminster that illuminates our land.

 Is it the people?